hackjutsu/personal-blog/source/_posts/Compiler and Interpreter.md

 ## Compiler vs Interpreter

 Whether execute the command is the biggest difference between an interpreter and a compiler.
+Refer the following chart for more comparisons.

 | Field | Compiler  | Interpreter |
 | :--: | :--------: | :--------:|